queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 # **7: The Real Culprit**

-_The vast majority of the work done for this section and any cool discoveries made are down to Ioanna-Maria Alifieraki of Canonical._
+_Big thanks to Ioanna-Maria Alifieraki of Canonical for her work in solving the mystery!_

 The first thing Ioanna-Maria (Jo) told us was pretty much as we expected: the commit we found is doing the right thing, and any work to improve efficiency would have to be done elsewhere.